Cysharp/Claudia/README.md

 This library is distributed via NuGet, supporting .NET Standard 2.1, .NET 6(.NET 7) and .NET 8 or above.

 > PM> Install-Package [Claudia](https://www.nuget.org/packages/Claudia)

+It can also be used with Unity Game Engine both Runtime and Editor.
+For instructions on how to use it, please refer to the [Unity section](#unity).

 Usage
 ---